Benefits of working in health

 Many roles require you to have either a specific qualification or the equivalent experience.
 Many of us develop soft skills required to be successful in employment through everyday life โ whether caring for a family member, team working whilst playing sports, resolving conflicts between friends, learning how to manage your schedule and prioritise your workload through running a household.

-Even if you do not have GCSEโs, you can gain a qualification in functional skills for maths and English and undertake a Level 2 apprenticeship (which is equivalent to GCSE Grade 4/C standard.)
+More and more health and care organisations are offering entry level apprenticeships.
+Even if you do not have GCSEs, you can gain a qualification in functional skills for maths and English and undertake a Level 2 apprenticeship (which is equivalent to GCSE grade 4/C standard.)
 This way, you can earn while you learn, develop skills and a qualification, and there will often be a job available once you complete your apprenticeship.

 Did you know that you can become a nurse without accruing student debt, and earn money whilst you qualify?